PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 p-value: 0.390320
 ```

 The YoY transformed autocorrelation plot is below.
 We see that even the YoY transformed price has strong autocorrelation in the first few lags.
-This is understandable because price increase/decrease don't just last a quarter, and has momemtem effect.
+This is understandable because price increase/decrease don't just last a quarter, and has momemtum effect.
 After the first difference, the data looks stationary but still has a little positive serial correlation at lag 1, but not severa.
 We will go with AR 1 as well.
 Besides visual examination, we can run some statistical tests as well on the number of differences needed to achieve stationarity.
 <figure>
   <img src="{{ "/images/posts/YoY_stationary_visual_test.png" | relative_url }}">
 </figure>